John Roman Baker: Personal life

-John Roman Baker spent his childhood and much of his adolescence in Brighton, England.
-At the age of 19 he moved to Paris, where for several years he worked at the British Institute.
-His poetry was encouraged by the then director of the British Institute, Francis Scarfe.
-Later, in 1974 a volume of his poetry "Poèmes à Tristan" was published in French by Gérard Oberlé, translated by Françoise du Chaxel, and with an introduction by Jeanne Fayard.
-He has always considered himself foremost a poet and a vein of poetry continues in his plays and novels.
+John Roman Baker spent his formative years in London.
+At the age of 20 he moved to Paris, where for several years he worked at the British Institute.
+His poetry was encouraged by the then director of the Institute, Francis Scarfe.
+Later, in 1974 a volume of his poetry Poèmes à Tristan was published in French by Gérard Oberlé, translated by Françoise du Chaxel, and with an introduction by Jeanne Fayard.
+He has always considered himself foremost a poet, and a vein of poetry continues in his plays and novels.

-In 1970 he moved from Paris back to Brighton.
-His poetic novel 'The Dark Antagonist' was published by the Unicorn Bookshop, Brighton in 1973.
+In 1970 he moved from Paris back to England.
+His poetic novel The Dark Antagonist was published by the Unicorn Bookshop, Brighton in 1973.
+In response, the French writer Julien Green wrote "John Roman Baker … a very talented writer, author of a remarkable and moving book: The Dark Antagonist, which I have just read with admiration.
+I don’t believe I have read anything like it."

-John Roman Baker was active in the Gay Liberation Front in Brighton and participated in the organization's pionerering "Gay Day" in 1972 and first Gay Pride March in 1973.
+John Roman Baker was active in the Gay Liberation Front in Brighton and participated in the organization's pioneering "Gay Day" in 1972 and first Gay Pride March in 1973.

 Unwelcome notoriety was achieved when in 1976 he appeared with Tony Whitehead (later to become the first chairperson of the Terence Higgins Trust) in a Southern Television program about Gay Rights.
 They were pictured together kissing as one of them met the other off a train at Brighton station.
 As a result of this, Whitehead was immediately fired by his employer British Home Stores.
-A national outcry galvanised the gay rights movement led by CHE (The Campaign for Homosexual Equality) and GLF (Gay Liberation Front).
+A national outcry galvanised the gay rights movement, led by CHE (The Campaign for Homosexual Equality) and GLF (Gay Liberation Front).

-In 1997 he left Brighton for Amsterdam, where he was given the freedom to create and present new work at the theatre in the former COC Amsterdam building on Rozenstraat until its closure in 2007.
+In 1997 he left England for Amsterdam, where he was given the freedom to create and direct new work at the theatre in the former COC Amsterdam building on Rozenstraat until its closure in 2007.

-In 2014 he returned to England and now lives and works again in Brighton from where he has created a series of modern historical gay fiction 'The Nick & Greg Books'.
-The books chart the lives of two gay teenagers, Nick & Greg, who meet as teens in Brighton in the late 1950s.
-The books chart their lives and relationships from the 1957 to 2019.
+In 2014 he returned to England and created a series of modern historical gay fiction, The Nick & Greg Books.
+The books chart the lives of two gay teenagers, Nick and Greg, who meet as teens in Brighton in the late 1950s.
+The books chart their lives and relationships in Brighton, London and Paris from the 1950s into the 21st Century.
 The books chronicle not only the massive social changes that occur, but also key literary and cultural influences.
-The two final books in the series 'Nick's Fugue' and 'Greg at the Station' are scheduled for publication in 2022/23.

-In August 2018 and November 2019 he attended the Salon du Livre Gay (Gay Book Fair) in Paris to present 'The Nick & Greg Books' and launch the fourth book in the series 'Greg in Paris' as well as the limited edition hardcover 'Le Far West'.
+In August 2018 and November 2019 he attended the Salon du Livre Gay (Gay Book Fair) in Paris to present The Nick & Greg Books and launch the fourth book in the series Greg in Paris as well as the limited edition hardcover Le Far West.

-In June 2020 a new novel entitled '2020' was published.
+In June 2020 a novel entitled 2020 was published.
 The book, written immediately before the Covid-19 lockdowns began in France and the United Kingdom, presents two characters, Alex and Paul, seeking to defy the coming crisis.

-John Roman Baker, whose health is in decline, will continue writing poetry and what he calls 'fictions' for as long as he can.